By Torgny Møller, publisher of the Danish magazine Naturlig Energi

 Are wind turbine owners entitled to compensation if new turbines are likely to interfere with the wind reaching an existing turbine?
 Or is a neighbor entitled to compensation if new turbines use wind passing over their property before it reaches the turbines?
 In short: Who owns the wind?

-First Danish ruling on who owns the wind…
+First Norwegian ruling on the question of who owns the wind ...